For Mentors

 • Mentors and mentees each have two weeks to request a change of mentee or mentor, respectively.
 In the event a mentor or mentee does not add value or meaningfully participate, he/she will not be asked to reapply to the program.

 • At the halfway point, both parties will be contacted to ensure the relationship is going well.
-If you are experiencing any issues, however, please directly contact Kimberly Handt.
+If you are experiencing any issues, however, please directly contact Alishia Piotrowski.
 Do not wait for the halfway point.

 • At the end of the six week period, you will be asked to evaluate the program.
 You are under no obligation to continue your mentor relationship with the student past the six week point, but may choose you do so.